Keywords: Natural Language Processing, Representation Learning

-- Abstract: Large-scale language models have demonstrated impressive empirical performance in recent years.
-Nevertheless, the improved results are attained at the price of bigger size, more power consumption, and slower inference, which hinder their applicability to low-resource (memory and computation) platforms.
+Abstract: Large-scale language models have recently demonstrated impressive empirical performance.
+Nevertheless, the improved results are attained at the price of bigger models, more power consumption, and slower inference, which hinder their applicability to low-resource (both memory and computation) platforms.
 Knowledge distillation (KD) has been demonstrated as an effective framework for compressing such big models.
-However, large-scale neural network systems are prone to memorizing training instances, and thus tend to make inconsistent predictions when the data distribution is slightly altered.
-Moreover, the student model has few opportunities to request useful information from teacher model when there is limited task-specific data available.
-To address these issues, we propose MixKD, a data-agnostic distillation framework that leverages Mixup, a simple yet efficient data augmentation approach, to endow the resulting model with stronger generalization ability.
-Concretely, in addition to the original training examples, the student model is encouraged to mimic teacher's behaviour on the linear interpolations of example pairs as well.
-We prove, from a theoretical perspective, that MixKD gives rise to a smaller gap between the generalization error and the empirical error.
-To verify its effectiveness, we conduct extensive experiments on the GLUE benchmark, where MixKD consistently leads to significant gains over the standard KD training, and outperforms several competitive baselines.
+However, large-scale neural network systems are prone to memorize training instances, and thus tend to make inconsistent predictions when the data distribution is altered slightly.
+Moreover, the student model has few opportunities to request useful information from the teacher model when there is limited task-specific data available.
+To address these issues, we propose MixKD, a data-agnostic distillation framework that leverages mixup, a simple yet efficient data augmentation approach, to endow the resulting model with stronger generalization ability.
+Concretely, in addition to the original training examples, the student model is encouraged to mimic the teacher's behavior on the linear interpolation of example pairs as well.
+We prove from a theoretical perspective that under reasonable conditions MixKD gives rise to a smaller gap between the generalization error and the empirical error.
+To verify its effectiveness, we conduct experiments on the GLUE benchmark, where MixKD consistently leads to significant gains over the standard KD training, and outperforms several competitive baselines.
 Experiments under a limited-data setting and ablation studies further demonstrate the advantages of the proposed approach.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 One-sentence Summary: We propose MixKD, a distillation framework leveraging mixup for large-scale language models.